clicon/clixon-docs/configuration.rst

 The following configuration file options control the loading of Yang files:

 ``CLICON_YANG_DIR``
-   A list of directories (yang dir path) where Clixon searches for module and submodules.
+   A list of directories (yang dir path) where Clixon searches for module and submodules *recursively*.
 ``CLICON_YANG_MAIN_FILE``
    Load a specific Yang module given by a file.
 ``CLICON_YANG_MODULE_MAIN``